Childcare - a follow up inquiry

 Evidence gathering

-The Committee will be inviting written evidence from a targeted group of stakeholders.
-It will also gather evidence via both formal oral evidence sessions - to gather ‘on the record’ evidence - and informal evidence, such as stakeholder sessions at the Senedd and focus groups.
+The Committee has invited written evidence from a targeted group of stakeholders.
+It also gathered evidence via both formal oral evidence sessions - to gather ‘on the record’ evidence - and informal evidence, such as stakeholder sessions at the Senedd and focus groups.

 >>>>